 MCOM 251 Introduction to Journalism (3 sem. hrs.)
 The journalistic principle of "serving the public interest" has been understood as serving one's own public, social class or nation.
 With the global reach of media, journalism's "public" becomes the citizens of the world.
 How are ethical principles of objectivity, balance and independence understood in a global context?
 How can journalism help citizens understand local, national, and global problems such as poverty, environmental degradation, technological inequalities and political instability?
 Students examine Canadian and international media, evaluate the news process, consider the role of reporters in this process, and learn basic news writing.
 NB: Course fee.
 Fulfils University core requirement for social and global inquiry.
 Prerequisite(s): MCOM 191.
 (3-0; 0-0) MCOM 252 Introduction to Public Relations (3 sem. hrs.)
 In this course, students examine the role of public relations within and among various sectors of society including business, government, and nonprofit organizations.
 Case studies are used to illustrate the profession and practice of public relations where possible, and ethical standards in public relations are emphasized.
 Media, consumer, employee, and community relations, as well as ethical standards in the public relations industry are examined.
 NB: Required of all corporate communication majors.
 Prerequisite(s): None.
-(3-0; 0-0) MCOM 261 It's Personal: Introduction to Narrative Nonfiction (3 sem. hrs.)
-A seminar/tutorial approach to the rudiments of writing non-fiction.
-Principles of producing effective feature material, along with general editorial requirements, are outlined.
-NB: Course fee.
-Required of all professional writing stream majors and professional writing Prerequisite(s): MCOM 191.
+(3-0; 0-0) MCOM 261 It's Personal: Introduction to Narrative Nonfiction (3 sem.hrs.)
+You can't make this stuff up."
+Narrative nonfiction's creative tools bring true stories to life.
+In this introductory workshop-style course, students analyze examples of compelling published literary memoir, personal narrative, and critical writing about pop culture.
+They interpret the author's craft, study general editorial requirements, and formulate aesthetic principles for their own feature material.
+Students will write several pieces in a variety of nonfiction genres; critique each other's work; and revise their own-with the intent to publish.
+Fulfills departmental writing competency requirement.
+NB:.
+Required of all professional writing stream majors and professional writing minors.
+Prerequisite(s): MCOM 191.
 (3-0 or 3-0) MCOM 271 Introduction to Leadership Communication (3 sem. hrs.)
 Leadership Communication introduces students to the art, science, and practice of influencing and being influenced by others in diverse contexts.
 The course explores the role of communication in building credibility, exercising power, motivating, and expressing one's leadership style.
 It also considers the topics of followership, the ethics of leadership, leadership development, and leading in times of crisis.
 The course serves as a foundation for future studies in the leadership communication stream within the Department of Media and Communication.
 NB: Required of all leadership stream majors in second year..
 Fulfils corporate communication leadership communication requirement.
 Prerequisite(s): None.

 MCOM 272 Organizational Communication (3 sem. hrs.)
 This course introduces students to the importance of communication within organizations.
 Organizational communication theory is discussed as it relates to climate, dyads, small group, public, and mediated communication.
 Students apply theory in several business writing and speaking assignments.
 NB: Course fee.
 Required of all corporate communication majors.
 Prerequisite(s): None.
-(0-0; 3-0) MCOM 281 Public Speaking (3 sem.
+(0-0; 3-0) MCOM 281 Public Speaking (3 sem. hrs.)
 This course requires students to research, create, and deliver speeches on topics and issues that reflect personal beliefs and values.
 In doing so they discern diverse materials, consider logical and ethical demands, and analyze their audience in order to create socially and globally responsible rhetorical messages.
 NB: Fulfils University core requirement for experiential and embodied inquiry.
 Required of all students majoring in this department.
 Prerequisite(s): None.
 (3-0 or 3-0) MCOM 290 Introductory Special Topics in Media and Communication (3 sem. hrs.)
 Topics vary from year to year.